kphun002/FlixApp/README.md

 - [X] (3pts) User can view the movie poster image for each movie.

 #### BONUS
-- [ ] (2pt) User can view the app on various device sizes and orientations.
+- [X] (2pt) User can view the app on various device sizes and orientations.
-- [ ] (1pt) Run your app on a real device.
+- [X] (1pt) Run your app on a real device.

 ### App Walkthrough GIF
 <img src="http://g.recordit.co/ob6OAPYlmx.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
+This is my second iOS app.
+It was very nice practicing the use of TableView(s) and I look forward to lerninng many more ways on how to use it.
+The most challenging part so far was making the app look nice in different devices and layout configurations.